Arkansas Tech University adds degree for social media content creators, influencers

 According to Goldman Sachs, as of April 2023, the content creator economy is worth around $250 billion and is expected to roughly double in size within the next five years to nearly $500 billion.

-Arkansas Tech University student Hunter Paige was one of the consultants when ATU started its new Digital Content Creation degree.
-The 20-year-old has more than 800,000 followers combined between TikTok and Instagram promoting country music and brands.
+Student Hunter Paige was one of the consultants when ATU started its new digital content creation degree.
+She was a guest speaker to impart lessons she had to learn on her own like reading contracts and protecting intellectual property.

+The 20-year-old has more than 800,000 followers combined between TikTok and Instagram, promoting country music and brands.

 She said it started when she was in high school just posting a video of her family dancing to music.
 It got 500,000 views, and she kept doing what was fun.